The affine Springer fiber-sheaf correspondence: Introduction

 \begin{theorem}(Theorem \ref{thm:shiftiso}) The {\it spherical subalgebra } \(\eee \HH_{c,\hbar}\eee\) is isomorphic to the {\it anti-spherical subalgebra } \(\eee_-\HH_{c-\hbar,\hbar}\eee_-\) with shifted parameter. \end{theorem}

 Similar shift isomorphisms are well known in the theory of rational Cherednik algebras and for the Dunkl differential-difference representation \cite{BEG, Heckman, Opdam}, but it appears to be new for the difference representation of trigonometric DAHA.
+See also \cite{WLiu} for similar results.